 a.
-Within fifteen (15) calendar days of the alleged violation(s), or within fifteen (15) working days of the parties becoming reasonably aware of the alleged violation(s), the employee(s) shall first discuss the difference with the appropriate Supervisor / Principal.
-The employee(s) may elect to be accompanied by a shop steward.
+Within fifteen (15) calendar days of the alleged violation(s), or within fifteen (15) working days of the parties becoming reasonably aware of the alleged violation(s), the employee(s) shall first discuss the difference with the appropriate Supervisor/Principal.
+The employee(s) may elect to be accompanied by a Representative of the Union.
 If the matter is not resolved, the parties may refer the difference to Step 1 of the grievance procedure.

-The grievance shall be submitted in writing to the supervisor / administrative officer concerned, with a copy to the Manager, Human Resources, the Assistant Superintendent of Human Resources, and the Secretary Treasurer, within ten (10) working days of the discussion of the alleged violation(s).
+The grievance shall be submitted in writing to the Supervisor/Administrative Officer concerned, with a copy to the Senior Manager, Human Resources, with a copy to the Deputy Superintendent of Schools, and the Director, Human Resources, and the Secretary Treasurer, within ten (10) working days of the discussion of the alleged violation(s).
 The grievance shall state that the matter is a grievance in accordance with this Article.
 The employer shall respond to the Union within ten (10) working days of receipt of the grievance.

-If the employer's response does not satisfactorily resolve the grievance, the Union shall within ten (10) working days of receipt of the response, refer the grievance to the Manager, Human Resources.
-The Manager, Human Resources shall respond to the Union within ten (10) working days of the receipt of the grievance.
-The Manager, Human Resources shall meet with the Union as soon as practicable and attempt to solve this grievance.
+If the employer's response does not satisfactorily resolve the grievance, the Union shall within ten (10) working days of receipt of the response, refer the grievance to the Senior Manager, Human Resources.
+The Manager or Senior Manager, Human Resources shall respond to the Union within ten (10) working days of the receipt of the grievance.
+The Manager or Senior Manager, Human Resources shall meet with the Union as soon as practicable and attempt to solve this grievance.

-If the Union is not satisfied with the response of the Manager, Human Resources, the Union shall within ten (10) working days refer the grievance to the Joint Grievance Committee consisting of representatives of the Union and the Employer.
+If the Union is not satisfied with the response of the Manager or Senior Manager, Human Resources, the Union shall within ten (10) working days refer the grievance to a Step 3 meeting with representatives of the Union and the Employer.

-The grievance shall be discussed by the Joint Grievance Committee, and the Assistant Superintendent of Human Resources or the Secretary Treasurer shall advise the Union of its decision in writing within fourteen (14) working days of the referral of the grievance to the Joint Grievance Committee.
+The grievance shall be discussed with the Senior Manager, Human Resources or designate and the Employer shall advise the Union of its decision in writing within fourteen (14) working days of the Step 3 meeting.